nicholasren/nicholasren.github.io/_posts/2016-01-18-building-your-microservice.md

 title: "Things need to be consider when building microservice"
 comments: true
 ---
+Things need to be consider when building microservice

 ### TLDR;
 IT industry never run out of buzz words, `big data`, `SOA`, `Cloud`, `IoT`, `reactive`.
 The hostest buzz word of 2015 have to be __microservice__ and __docker__.